mimuw-jnp2-rust/mimuw-jnp2-rust.github.io/content/lessons/05_types_reasoning/index.md

 title = "Reasoning About Types" date = 2022-11-07
 weight = 1
 [extra]
-lesson_date = 2022-11-07
+lesson_date = 2024-10-24
 +++

 # Type traits

 Traits are a way to defined common behavior between different types.
-They can be compared to _interfaces_ from many other mainstream languages or to typeclasses from Haskell, however, Rust is not an object-oriented language and there are some notable differences between type traits and Java interfaces.
+They can be compared to _interfaces_ from many other mainstream languages or to type classes from Haskell, however, Rust is not an object-oriented language and there are some notable differences between type traits and Java interfaces.

 The way we describe behavior in Rust is through methods.
 Traits consist of a set of these methods which then should be implemented by a type.
 We've already encountered examples of these, like the `Clone` trait which specified that the `clone()` method can be called on some given type.
 Now, let's take a deeper look and try defining our own trait.